MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/email-threading-in-advanced-ediscovery.md

 - **Inclusive minus**: An email message is designated as inclusive minus if there are one or more attachments associated with the specific message within the email thread.
 A reviewer can use the inclusive minus value to determine which specific email message within the thread has associated attachments.

-- **Inclusive copy**: An email message is considered an Inclusive copy if it is an exact copy of an inclusive/inclusive minus email.
+- **Inclusive copy**: An email message is considered an inclusive copy if it is an exact copy of an inclusive/inclusive minus email.

 - **None**: The content of this email is wholly contained in at least one email that is marked as inclusive/inclusive minus.